 Wrike offers base licenses, but essential features for enterprise security, advanced reporting, or two-way sync often require add-ons or higher-tier bundles.
 This can complicate budget planning and long-term forecasting.

-Basecamp provides flat-fee pricing for unlimited users in some plans or per-user pricing in others.
+Basecamp meanwhile provides flat-fee pricing for unlimited users in some plans or per-user pricing in others.
 While simple, the approach can become expensive if additional tools are needed for Gantt charts, resource management, or time tracking.

 Hidden implementation costs